Mekacher-Anis/Nginx-Docker-Setup-Script/README.md

 # Nginx-Docker-Setup-Script
-One-click bash (debian) setup script for nginx with docker.
+Bash (debian) script for setting up nginx with docker.

 # basic commands
 The script must be ran with root previliges.\